jnahuel46/frontend-challenge-chat-v2/IMPLEMENTATION.md

 - **Design tokens**: Finally organized all those random colors and sizes that were scattered everywhere
 - **State management**: Zustand, much more simpler and faster
 - **A11y stuff**: Added the ARIA labels and keyboard nav that we always forget about
+- **GitHub Action**: Thinging on the future to have a great pipeline running automated tests

 ### Tech Choices